drhsqlite/fossil-mirror/www/patchcmd.md

   1. On the local machine: `fossil patch create mypatch.patch`
   2. Move "mypatch.patch" to the remote machine.
   3. On the remote machine: `fossil patch apply mypatch.patch`

+Step 2 can be accomplished by a variety of means including posting the mypatch.patch file on [chat](./chat.md) or sending it as an email attachment.

 ## Setup